-- 33. A 32-signature petition was submitted to the 28 March 2019 meeting of the County Council by Councillor Errol Henry on behalf of residents requesting that the County Council install street lighting on the rear access road to their garages on crime and disorder grounds. - 34.
+- 41. A 32-signature petition was submitted to the 28 March 2019 meeting of the County Council by Councillor Errol Henry on behalf of residents requesting that the County Council install street lighting on the rear access road to their garages on crime and disorder grounds. - 42.
 This access road is not part of the adopted highway, nor a registered Public Right of Way, nor Council owned non-highway land and therefore the County Council has no authority over this location.
-The lighting of this private access road (which appears to be in the joint ownership of all the properties adjacent to it) would therefore be the responsibility of the land owners, as would any future maintenance be should the owner chose to introduce lighting.

-35. It is recommended that the lead petitioner is informed.
+The lighting of this private access road (which appears to be in the joint ownership of all the properties adjacent to it) would therefore be the responsibility of the land owners, as would any future maintenance be should the owner chose to introduce lighting. - 43.
+It was agreed that the lead petitioner be informed.

-I. Petition requesting traffic calming measures, to slow down traffic on Kenrick Street (Ref:2019/0342)
+J. Petition requesting traffic calming measures, to slow down traffic on Kenrick Street (Ref:2019/0342)